Not Your Usual Suspects: Mid-Major Cities Showing Weakness

 2. Price Cut Activity Filtering

-• Compared % of inventory with price cuts to national average
+• Calculate monthly percentage of inventory with price cuts for each market

 Price Performance Analysis

-• August 2024: Median monthly price per square foot of sales in each metro
+• Monthly analysis: Median price per square foot of sales in each metro (August 2024)

-This methodology identifies markets with significant supply-demand imbalances and high price cut activity, enabling comprehensive assessment of market dynamics and potential risks in the U.S. housing market.
+This methodology provides a robust framework for identifying markets with significant supply-demand imbalances and elevated price cut activity.
+By incorporating multiple data types, property categories, and analytical approaches, it offers a comprehensive assessment of market dynamics and potential risks in the U.S. residential real estate market.

 Table of Contents